 (Not sure where to start?
 Good branding choices always begin with your ideal customer.
 Read about finding your ideal customer here.)

 With your ideal customer in mind, go to the ColourLovers.com website.
 Click on the green Create button, and choose Palette from the dropdown menu.
 This is where the fun begins!

 Remember, your goal is to choose just two main colors.
 Look for colors that are similar in tone.

-These color combinations all have different tones.
+The color combinations below use different tones.
 They are mismatched combinations of dark and pale, dull and bright, pastel and saturated:

 In the hands of an experienced designer, two main colors that have two completely different tones can work.

 But to be on the safe side, if you’re not a designer, choose similar tones.